codeyumm/RhythmRecall/README.md

 - make model of Review entity - done ✅

-- api method to view a review of a song - DOING 🎯
+- api method to view a review of a song -  done ✅
 - api method to write a review of a song - DO 🗨
 - api method to delete a review of a song - DO 🗨
 - api method to update a review of a song - DO 🗨